-- III.
-Defendants' decision to include a citizenship demand on the 2020 Census is not supported by the stated justification. - 93.
-Defendants assert that they included a citizenship demand on the 2020 Census in response to a request from the United States Department of Justice ("DOJ") dated December 12, 2017 (the "DOJ Letter"). - 94.
+- 93. In reversing course just a year later, Defendants failed to identify and explain any "new circumstances" that "necessitate" this modification to the subjects they submitted in 2017, as required by statute.
+13 U.S.C. § 141(f)(3). - III.
+Defendants' decision to include a citizenship demand on the 2020 Census is not supported by the stated justification. - 94.
+Defendants assert that they included a citizenship demand on the 2020 Census in response to a request from the United States Department of Justice ("DOJ") dated December 12, 2017 (the "DOJ Letter"). - 95.
 The DOJ Letter asserted that person-by-person information on the citizenship status of every individual in the country was necessary to enforce Section 2 of the Voting Rights Act.
-Specifically, DOJ claimed that it needs a "reliable calculation of citizen voting-age population" in order to determine whether a minority group can constitute a majority in a single-member district, the first element in a vote dilution case.42 - 95.
+Specifically, DOJ claimed that it needs a "reliable calculation of citizen voting-age population" in order to determine whether a minority group can constitute a majority in a single-member district, the first element in a vote dilution case. - 96.
 Collecting citizenship information from every person in the United States is not necessary to achieve the goal of effective Section 2 enforcement.
-The Supreme Court has never held that citizen voting-age population ("CVAP") is the proper measure for examining whether a minority group can constitute a majority in a single-member district. - 96.
+The Supreme Court has never held that citizen voting-age population ("CVAP") is the proper measure for examining whether a minority group can constitute a majority in a single-member district. - 97.
 Congress could not have intended for effective Section 2 enforcement to depend on the availability of person-by-person citizenship data, because such data has never been available at any point since Section 2 was enacted in 1965.
 Data collected through the decennial census would not provide a "reliable calculation" of CVAP in any event, because citizenship information collected decennially will quickly become outdated and less reliable over the course of the subsequent decade.

-42 Letter from Arthur E. Gary, General Counsel, Justice Management Division, U.S. Dep't of Justice, to Ron Jarmin, Performing the Non-Exclusive Functions and Duties of the Director, U.S. Bureau of the Census, U.S. Dep't of Commerce (Dec.
+&lt;sup>42 Letter from Arthur E. Gary, General Counsel, Justice Management Division, U.S. Dep't of Justice, to Ron Jarmin, Performing the Non-Exclusive Functions and Duties of the Director, U.S. Bureau of the Census, U.S. Dep't of Commerce (Dec.
 12, 2017).

-- 97. Further, the ACS already provides a reliable calculation of annually updated citizenship information that is collected through less invasive methods.
-In fact, DOJ and voting rights advocates have long used data from the ACS or a functionally equivalent survey to effectively enforce the law, and have never relied on the decennial census for this purpose.43 - 98.
-Even if demanding citizenship status from every person residing in the United States were necessary to enforce Section 2 of the Voting Rights Act which it is not Defendants' decision would impermissibly sacrifice the accuracy of the constitutionallymandated census for non-constitutional purposes. - 99.
+- 98. Further, the ACS already provides a reliable calculation of annually updated citizenship information that is collected through less invasive methods.
+In fact, DOJ and voting rights advocates have long used data from the ACS or a functionally equivalent survey to effectively enforce the law, and have never relied on the decennial census for this purpose. - 99.
+Even if demanding citizenship status from every person residing in the United States were necessary to enforce Section 2 of the Voting Rights Act which it is not Defendants' decision would impermissibly sacrifice the accuracy of the constitutionallymandated census for non-constitutional purposes. - 100.
 Defendants added a citizenship demand to the 2020 Census questionnaire knowing that it would likely lead to increased non-response and decreased accuracy in the 2020 Census.
 Nevertheless, Secretary Ross concluded that the accuracy of the citizenship data requested by the DOJ was "of greater importance" than the adverse effect resulting from higher levels of non-response.
-In making this conclusion, Secretary Ross weighed a purported statutory purpose as having greater importance than the only constitutional requirement for the census: pursuing an accurate enumeration of the whole number of persons in the United States. - 100.
+In making this conclusion, Secretary Ross weighed a purported statutory purpose as having greater importance than the only constitutional requirement for the census: pursuing an accurate enumeration of the whole number of persons in the United States. - 101.
 Demanding citizenship status on the 2020 Census will undermine, not advance, the goals of the Voting Rights Act.
-A person-by-person citizenship demand that leads to a systematic undercount of minority populations across the United States will impair fair representation of those groups and the states in which they live.
+A person-by-person citizenship demand that leads to a